microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ![Visual Studio Tab Switcher](img/VSTabSwitcher.png)

-I'm partial towards Visual Studio's implementation, specifically where a box pops up in the center of the window.
-It allows for expansion in all four directions, which could be useful when adding future features such as Pane Navigation.
+Since our command palette will have an implementation similar to VSCode's, I'd rather reuse the UI from our command palette for the Tab Switcher.
+This means it'll appear as a dropdown from the middle of the tab view.

 In terms of navigating the switcher, both VSCode and Visual Studio behave very similarly.
 Both open with the press of <kbd>ctrl+tab</kbd> and dismiss on release of <kbd>ctrl</kbd>.
 They both also allow the user to select the tab with the mouse and with <kbd>enter</kbd>. <kbd>esc</kbd> and a mouse click outside of the switcher both dismiss the window as well.

 ## Solution Design

-In addition to the current in-order tab list, namely `IObservableVector<(TODO)> _tabs`, we'll add `IObservableVector<(TODO)> _mruTabs` to represent the tabs in Most Recently Used order.
-(I'm currently working on converting Tab to WinRT so I'll come back to what the type will be.)
+In addition to the current in-order tab list, namely `IObservableVector<TerminalApp::Tab> _tabs`, we'll add `IObservableVector<TerminalApp::Tab> _mruTabs` to represent the tabs in Most Recently Used order.

 We'll create a new class `TabSwitcherControl` inside of TerminalPage, which will be initialized with an `IObservableVector<>&`.
 This is because it'll take in either `_tabs` or `_mruTabs` depending on what order the user would like the tabs to be displayed.
-Whenever the user changes the setting that controls the tab order, it'll update to get a reference to the correct vector.
+Whenever the user changes the setting that controls the tab order, it'll update to get a reference to the corr ect vector.

 This vector of tabs will be used to create a ListView, so that the UI would diplay a vertical list of tabs, represented by their tab titles.
 Each element in the ListView would be associated with a Tab, and the action associated with selecting a tab would be to Focus on that tab.
 There would also be another column to the left/right of the tab title column that holds the numbers 1-9.
 This is to represent what number is bound to each tab to allow for quick switching.
 This ListView would be hidden until the user presses a keybinding to show the ListView.